AnnulusGames/LitMotion/docs/articles/en/binding.md

 # Binding

-In LitMotion, when creating motions, it's necessary to bind values to the target fields or properties.
-Motion values are updated by PlayerLoop inserted before ScriptRunBehaviourUpdate, reflecting the latest values into the bound fields/properties.
+LitMotion requires that a value be bound to the target field/property when the motion is created.
+The motion values are updated in the Update(LateUpdate, FixedUpdate) function of the MotionDispatcher to reflect the latest values in the bound fields/properties.

 ```cs
 var value = 0f;